 We always need people to sell Red Pepper at events up and down the country – not just demonstrations and public meetings, but local festivals or cultural events.
 You can also help make sure your local bookshop or newsagent stocks it.
 If you’re part of a campaigning group, and would like to sell Red Pepper and keep a percentage of the cover price to help fund your group, just contact us to agree the terms.
-In all cases, email Kitty Webster: firstname.lastname@example.org.
+In all cases, email Jenny: firstname.lastname@example.org.

 Invite an editor to speak

 Red Pepper editors are happy to speak at meetings if time permits (editing is voluntary and the editors all have paid jobs elsewhere).
 The editors have different areas of expertise, but between them can cover a wide range of politics, including issues of left strategy and organisation.
 Email email@example.com to request an editor speak at your meeting, including both the content and expected audience.

 There’s lots more we’d like to be able to do with Red Pepper, so we welcome offers of help from people with particular skills.
 For instance, do you have audio or video recording and editing skills that could help us move into multimedia?
 Could you help us fundraise?
 Are you a designer who could design t-shirts, images for our website, or illustrations for the magazine?
 Email Jenny: firstname.lastname@example.org.
 Also feel free to get in touch if you are interested in helping us in the office.

 In contrast to the mainstream media, Red Pepper’s content comes directly from an international network of writers based in the alternative movements for radical social and environmental change.
 Given our limited resources, the editors offer their time for free and we are unable to pay all writers for their contributions (apart from particular themes supported by grants or donation drives).
 We are always open to receiving article proposals either for the magazine or the website.
 Read more